0xPolygonMiden/crypto/README.md

 * `PartialMerkleTree`: a partial view of a Merkle tree where some sub-trees may not be known.
 This is similar to a collection of Merkle paths all resolving to the same root.
 The length of the paths can be at most 64.
 * `PartialMmr`: a partial view of a Merkle mountain range structure.
 * `SimpleSmt`: a Sparse Merkle Tree (with no compaction), mapping 64-bit keys to 4-element values.
-* `TieredSmt`: a Sparse Merkle tree (with compaction), mapping 4-element keys to 4-element values.
+* `Smt`: a Sparse Merkle tree (with compaction at depth 64), mapping 4-element keys to 4-element values.

 The module also contains additional supporting components such as `NodeIndex`, `MerklePath`,  and `MerkleError`  to assist with tree indexation, opening proofs, and reporting inconsistent arguments/state.